SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

         }
     }
     @Tab("tvOS") {
-        On tvOS, the close button, styled with ``SKNavigationButtonStyle``, appears in the top-right corner when visible.
-When `hideCloseButton(true)` is set, the back button is absent on the first page but appears in the close button’s position on subsequent pages, also styled with ``SKNavigationButtonStyle``.
+        On tvOS, the `hideCloseButton` option controls the close button’s visibility in the top-right corner, styled with `SKNavigationButtonStyle`.
+When hidden, the back button replaces it on subsequent pages for multi-page sheets, ensuring navigation consistency in remote-driven interfaces.
+This is key for full-screen, living-room experiences.
         @TabNavigator {
             @Tab("tvOS 26 and Newer") {
-                The close button uses accent color text with a clear liquid glass background.
+                For tvOS 26 and newer, the close button uses accent color text with a clear liquid glass background.
+Setting `.hideCloseButton(true)` removes it, with the back button appearing on subsequent pages, maintaining navigation clarity.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-tvOS26", alt: "Close Button Visible") {